santigattidev/proyecto_final/README.md

 - ❌ Search bar for that same model->object ===> Since it's not obligatory i'll do it when i have more time so i can upload it as a portfolio
 - ✅ Login
 - ✅ Sign-up
-- ✅ Models accesible via login only
+- ✅ Models accesible via login only with mixin
 - ✅ Edit profile with avatar